Primary School, Secondary School and Tertiary Levels

 Note: We are currently running just one course a year in the UK and places are limited to only 20 participants.
 Join our mailing list to hear about this and other news.

-We are also teaching the whole course over 4 consecutive days in Belgrade and in the USA in 2019.
+We are also teaching the whole course over 4 consecutive days in Urbana Illinois the USA in March 2020.

-If you want to book or enquire about one of our advertised courses, then please get in touch with us.
+If you want to enquire about one of our advertised courses, then please get in touch with us.
 To book the Urbana USA course please use this link

 NOTE: Places on all our courses are limited, especially the USA courses.
 If you wish to reserve your place please contact us now.